-The bottom line is that BCAA can help build muscle, promote weight loss, and speed up recovery after exercise.
+The Bottom Line: BCAA can help build muscle, promote weight loss, and speed up recovery after exercise.
 But what’s the best BCAA for men and women?
-Lucky for you, RAVE is here to help with our list of the 10 best BCAA products and supplements.
+Lucky for you, RAVE is here to help with our list of the 10 best BCAA supplements.